gitter-badger/pinoycubers/readme.md

 4. **Group Discussions** - Participate in online group discussions about your favorite puzzles
 5. **User Profiles** - Contribute to the community and earn badges.
 Post your personal bests and tell something about yourself
 6. **Online Competitions** - Compete online with your friend on your favorite puzzles in real time.
 Host and join a competition using the web interface
 7.  **Cube Meets** - Set and join meetups.
 View upcoming and past cube meets.

 'Cube Meets' Notes (Future Plans)

  - Discussion/Comment feed on every cube meets
-        - Notification to the subscribed cuber everytime the host updates the cube meet
+ - Notification to the subscribed cuber every time the host updates the cube meet
-        - Cancelation reason
+ - Cancellation reason
  - Split the edit function to 'Update Details', 'Change Venue' and 'Reschedule'
-        - Host's confirmation if the cube meet is held successfuly
-        - Mini competition (Unofficial competition)
+ - Host's confirmation if the cube meet is held successfully Mini competition (Unofficial competition)

 ## Installation Instructions